 Recommendation 37: The Task Force recommends that allowed fees for access, exchange and use essential IPR be set on a RAND-basis.
 Such fees would not be "reasonable" if they materially discourage access, exchange or use, or impede the development of competitive markets for value-added exchange and use services.
-The Task Force recommends that access, exchange and use-essential IPR license grants be sufficient for actors to provide access and/or deliver exchange and use services; for example, IPR grants for terminology sets that are access, exchange and use for permissible purposes.
+The Task Force recommends that access, exchange and use-essential IPR license grants be sufficient for actors to provide access and/or deliver exchange and use services; for example, IPR grants for terminology sets that are access, exchange and use essential should be sufficient to allow access, exchange and use for permissible purposes.
 To put this another way, actors would not be able to accept IPR licenses that restrict access only those who also have IPR rights.